Restaurant Table Tops – The Complete Buyer’s Guide (2025 Edition)

 • Reclaimed Oak or Pine (Barn Wood): Offers rustic charm, unique character, and environmental benefits.
 Our reclaimed materials are kiln-dried to below 5% moisture and fully lead-free.

-Tip: Try mixing species across different zones—walnut for dining areas, reclaimed oak for bars—to balance aesthetics and budget while maintaining visual continuity.
+Mix species by zone, walnut for dining areas and reclaimed oak for bars.
+This balances aesthetics and budget while maintaining visual continuity.

 Types of Table Tops